SSWConsulting/SSW.Rules.Content/rules/directory-build-props/rule.md

 guid: E3F562C1-30FF-4982-B96F-2AA0A716E842
 ---

 When working on large enterprise scale projects .NET Solutions can often become unwieldy and difficult to maintain.
-This is particulary true of `.csproj` files which end up repeating configuration across all projects.
+This is particularly true of `.csproj` files which end up repeating configuration across all projects.

 <!--endintro-->